Voice-of-Hollowness/My-solution-for-homeTask/Readme.md

 > Our core Engine that turns our idea into web page

 - [Marpit](https://marpit.marp.app/)
-> Whatever shit Yuriy use to make those f*cking slide showes
+> Whatever shit Yuriy(my boss) use to make those f*cking slide showes

 - [Github Pages]()
 > Our webPageHost